 - Stop using the card when getting any errors.
 As soon as you receive any errors when trying to access the SD card, such as “the disk you inserted is not readable by this computer”, you’d better stop all operations at once in case further damage will be made to the SD card.

 - Install antivirus software and run it regularly.
 It’s important to scan an SD card for viruses and running antivirus software to remove any malware on your computer.
 In this way, you can prevent malware and virus from damaging your SD card.

-Bonus: How to fix Pictures/videos on SD card not showing on Mac?
+Bonus: How to fix pictures/videos disappear in SD card on Mac?

 Picture this scene: you had recently taken a few pictures on your new Nikon DSLR digital camera.
-When you connected the SD card to your MacBook to edit some photos or videos, you were in a shock about pictures or videos not showing on your Mac.
+When you connected the SD card to your MacBook to edit some photos or videos, you were in a shock about pictures or videos disappeared in SD card.
 You plugged out the SD memory card from the computer and insert it again but are still unable to view any files.

 Why is SD card not showing pictures on computers?
 Well, the reasons for the occurrence of this issue include virus infection, hidden files, corrupt card, bad card reader, etc.